Ethernet

 SSH

-SSH server on Pigeon is enabled by default.
-You can disable the SSH server using raspi-config:
+The SSH server on Pigeon is enabled by default.
+If you wish to disable the SSH server, you can do so using raspi-config.

-SSH root login on the Raspbian is disabled by default.
-To enable SSH login for a root user open /etc/ssh/sshd_config :
+SSH root login is disabled by default.
+If you want to enable SSH login for the root user, you need to open the /etc/ssh/sshd_config file.

 nano /etc/ssh/sshd_config